tunahanaltintop/GMMKPro-QMK-ISO-TR/README.md

 - I don't have any trouble with rotary knob and RGB lighting.
 Everything works as well.
 - You can view ANSI layout video on Youtube account which belongs to @yozak.
 [How to Install QMK on your GMMK Pro][youtube-yozak]
 - For all documentations about go to [QMK Firmware][qmk-docs]
 - GMMK Pro default stabilizers are GOAT (Greatest of All Time).
 The stabs are factory lubed much and have some rattle problems.
-So for GMMK Pro stabilizers guide and aluminum plate filing configuration then go to @ZinanPoh [video][youtube-ZinanPoh] which is great for ANSI layout.
+So for GMMK Pro stabilizers guide and aluminum plate filing configuration then go to @ZinanPoh [GMMK Pro Stabilizers Guide and Aluminum Plate Filing (GOAT, C3, Zeal, GMK, Durock V2)
+][youtube-ZinanPoh] video which is great for ANSI layout.
 Good news about my ISO layout GMMK Pro there is no need extra modification for Durock V2.
 It just fit exactly.
 - For GMMK Pro Full Review then I advice to watch videos on Youtube accounts which belongs to @Romsicle [GMMK Pro Full Review - Everything You Need to Know in 13 Minutes][youtube-Romsicle] and @IOSam [GMMK Pro: The ultimate guide (in-depth review + modding tutorial)][youtube-IOSam].
 - I used Gateron Brown switches on my GMMK Pro which are cheap and durable.
 You must buy south facing (SMD-LED) switches for GMMK Pro.
 I preferred Glorious Gateron Brown 120x Switch pack.
 You can watch for lubing Gateron Brown Switch video on Youtube account which belongs to @NiftyKeyboards [RUMI61 Lubed Gateron Brown, Typing Sound | Chill Music][youtube-NiftyKeyboards]